FAQ Downloading

 How do re-initiate a download that was interrupted?

 You can initiate another download by logging into My Account Downloads at our Customer Service Center.
 Click the Download button next to the product you were downloading.
-If your browser supports resuming of interrupted downloads, the download will resume right where it left off.
+If your browser supports resuming of interrupted downloads, the download will resume where it left off.

 The download is complete, but where did it go?

 The best way to know where your downloads are going is to pay close attention to the Save As window at the beginning of the download process.
-Once you have clicked the download button and selected the option to save the file, you will be given the Save As window which shows you exactly where your download is being saved to on your computer.
+Once you have clicked the download button and selected the option to save the file, you will be given the Save As window, which shows you exactly where your download is being saved to on your computer.
 If you know the filename, you could also do a search on your computer for it.